 These are two major ways you can pay for your outsourced IT solution, and the good thing is that it’s upon you to select the perfect model for your company.
 A fixed price is good if you know everything you’ll need from the get-go and have no intention of altering your specifications.
 However, if you want to employ a dynamic approach, it’s advisable to go with time and material pricing.
 Recent events, related to pandemic, showed that nothing can be determined once and for all and circumstances can change overnight.
 With that said, it is wise to bet on flexibility and to adapt an agile and scalable approach.
 It will pay off once circumstances change again.

-Software development company – how to find the best?
+Custom software development company – how to find the best?

-1) Do research – The number of software houses is increasing.
+The number of software houses is increasing.
 Once interested in a particular software house, familiarize yourself thoroughly with their offer, along with their development projects.
 Check their portfolio and read the case studies/client stories.
 Make sure to check how long they have been on the IT market.

-2) Trust, but verify – Look for opinions concerning the software house whose services you are interested in.
+Look for opinions concerning the software house whose services you are interested in.
 Read testimonials from that company’s clients and familiarize with portals like Clutch, where other companies share their opinions.
 You will gain knowledge on outsourcing projects and find out what are outsourcing firms valued for.

-3) Be open to communication – Feel free to reach out to the outsourcing company directly or arrange a meeting/call to ask questions.
+Feel free to reach out to the outsourcing company directly or arrange a meeting/call to ask questions.
 A reliable custom software development company will try to ask as many questions as possible to get to know your business goals.
 Ensure that the company displays a high level of expertise.
 Remember to familiarize yourself with their working culture and organizational structure.